 This toxin has been sterilized and is purified botulinum toxin type A. It blocks nerves in the body leading to activity of muscles.
 The activity of the muscles is subsequently reduced dramatically.

-Botox should be given by a trained provider.
+This treatment/procedure should be given by a trained provider.
 Higher amount of botox does not mean improved outcome.
-Improvement of this medication is often temporary and sometimes the symptoms will return.
+Improvements of the skin may be temporary and sometimes the symptoms will return.

 A History of Botox